Soldelli/starter-academic/content/publication/Towards-Automated-Movie-Trailer-Generation/index.md

 ---
-title: "LTowards Automated Movie Trailer Generation"
+title: "Towards Automated Movie Trailer Generation"
 subtitle: ''

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Dawit Mureja Argaw
 - admin
-- Dawit Mureja Argaw
-- Mattia Soldan
 - Alejandro Pardo
 - Chen Zhao
 - Fabian Caba Heilbron